Are Apprenticeships The New Degree?

 Practical training on the job while also gaining real life experience is for many a better alternative to a university degree that takes three years of full time study, costs around £9,000 per year and leaves students with large, long term debts that take years to repay.

-With an apprenticeship from a training provider such as SSG Services in Bedford, you avoid the need to run up massive debts, gain a valuable qualification, start earning & learn valuable on the job skills.
+With an apprenticeship from a training provider you avoid the need to run up massive debts, gain a valuable qualification, start earning & learn valuable on the job skills.

 Additionally, where you study for your degree and the degree you take will have a huge affect on your future employment prospects.
 Many graduates have gained degrees from less prestigious UK universities, only to find that employers don’t value them as highly as a degree from Oxford or Cambridge.